5 outreach sales techniques to drive leads into your pipeline

-For example, asset reliability experts Reliability Maintenance Solutions (RMS) uses the Pipedrive Web Forms feature on different product pages to identify exactly what a website visitor wants and fast-track them through the sign-up process.
+For example, asset reliability experts Reliability Maintenance Solutions (RMS) uses Pipedrive’s Web Forms across their product pages to identify what visitors want and fast-track them through the sign-up process.

 2. Cold emailing

-The purpose of your email is to demonstrate:
+The purpose of your cold email campaigns is to demonstrate:

-- That you’re well informed of your lead, their company’s position and their problem points
+That you’re well informed about your lead, their company and their problem points

-Remember, the most important part of sending a cold email is to make your email personalized to your recipient.
-If you can pique your lead’s interest by appealing to them directly with information relevant to their job position, you stand a much higher chance of having your email opened and read.
+Remember, the most important part of your cold email is personalization.
+This gives you a much higher chance of having your email opened and read.

 3. Cold calling

-Like cold emailing, cold calling also benefits from personalized messages.
+Like cold email outreach, cold calling also benefits from a personalized approach.

 Before you go into the call, be aware of your prospect’s name, position and company name, and know the challenges they’re likely to be facing and how your product can solve them.